alexb7711/sa-pap/docs/milp-approach.md

     }
 \end{algorithm}

 Peak 15 should also be taken into consideration.
-P15 is defined as:
+Peak 15 is defined as:

 $$
 p_{15}(t) = 1/15 \int_{t-15}^{t} p(\tau) d\tau